Dr. Grazia Salerno

 @University of Pisa

-I am a theoretical physicist working on quantum simulations of synthetic matter.
+I am a theoretical physicist working on quantum simulations of synthetic matter and topological photonics.

 Want to know what's new?